viamrobotics/rdk/README.md

 ```
 # get ARTIFACT_GOOGLE_APPLICATION_CREDENTIALS by talking to Eliot or Eric
-# export the path as an environment variable:
+# export the path with the json file as an environment variable:
 export ARTIFACT_GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/json/credentials
 go install go.viam.com/utils/artifact/cmd/artifact
 # place new artifacts in ./artifact/data